 - Require a therapist’s skill.”

 However, as WebPT’s Erica McDermott explains here, “What Medicare considers ‘reasonable and necessary’ isn’t always cut and dried; instead, it varies based on on both National Coverage Determinations (NCDs) and Local Coverage Determinations (LCDs).
 And it’s up to you to know the current NCDs and LCDs that govern your practice.
-To start, you can download the Medicare NCD Manual here and use the search tool here to identify the LCDs associated with your geographic region.”
+To start, you can download the Medicare NCD Manual here and use the search tool on the CMS website to identify the LCDs associated with your geographic region.”

 Telehealth physical therapy is a non-covered Medicare service, so should we treat it like a wellness service, ditch the ABN, and charge cash?